HAMEEMM/multimodal_medical_diagnosis/README.md

 ### Jupyter Notebook Configuration

-The project notebooks are configured to use the Python 3.11.9 kernel from the `.medical_diagnosis_py311` virtual environment:
+The project notebooks are configured to use the Python 3.11.9 kernel from the `.medical_diagnosis` virtual environment:

 ```bash
 # Start Jupyter Notebook (recommended)